Board of Trustees, Ex-Officio

-Julia Halevy is Acting President & Provost of the Boston Architectural College.
+Julia Halevy served as the provost of the Boston Architectural College from 2009–2015 and as the acting president of the College from 2014–2015.
 She received her bachelor's degree, cum laude, from Mount Holyoke College, and her Doctor of Pedagogy, with highest distinction and honors, from the University of Florence, Italy, where she lived for more than twelve years.
 Julia has also completed advanced training in family and cognitive/ behavioral therapies and is a licensed psychologist in Massachusetts.

 Prior to joining the BAC in 2009, Julia was dean of the Graduate School of Arts and Social Sciences at Lesley University for five years, and had served Antioch University at its graduate campus in Keene, New Hampshire for twenty-one years.
 At Lesley, Julia fostered the development of several new academic programs and was the founding chair of the University Graduate Council, a group serving cross-university doctoral programs' policies and procedures, visions and values.
 She also served as chair of the Academic Advising Task Force, defining a university-wide mission, standards, assessment and workload related to all advising functions.
 At Antioch, she founded both a master's program in Marriage and Family Therapy and the school-wide Diversity Committee.
 Julia has also published articles and book chapters on social network intervention and strategies for teaching courses on diversity.